Get insider access

 Beyerdynamic DT 900 PRO X

 The Sennheiser HD 560S are better headphones for neutral sound than the Beyerdynamic DT 900 PRO X. While headphones have a decent passive soundstage that feels open, the Sennheiser are more comfortable and have a more neutral sound profile.
-However, the Beyerdynamic are better built.
+However, the Beyerdynamic are better built and designed for more professional mixing uses.

 HiFiMan HE400se

 Depending on your preferences, you may want to check out either the Sennheiser HD 560S or the HiFiMan HE400se, which are both comfortable audiophile headphones.
-The Sennheiser are dynamic headphones with more thump and rumble to their sound.
-They can reproduce vocals and instruments with better clarity and detail.
+The Sennheiser are dynamic headphones and are a bit lighter, with a more even treble, which you may prefer.
 However, the HiFiMan are planar magnetic headphones with better build quality.
 They can also create a wider, more natural-feeling passive soundstage to help immerse you in your audio.

 Sennheiser HD 660 S